SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 A predictable, immediate failure is also easier to debug.

 -- -- -- -- -- --

-In Swift,
-the term *safety* usually refers to :newTerm:`memory safety` --- although there are are other kinds of safety, such as type safety and thread safety.
-You can see this naming convention in use by looking in the standard library for types and functions that include the word "unsafe" in their name.
-Those APIs don't guarantee memory safety, so it's your responsibility to review your code when you use them.

 -- -- -- -- -- --